jamowei/secure-wireguard-implementation/README.md

 If you are not going to log in as root, it is important to change the setting here, so set `PermitRootLogin no`.

-At this point you should restart the SSH service with the command `systemctl restart sshd`.
+At this point you should restart the SSH service with the command `sudo systemctl restart sshd`.
 Open another SSH session with the appropriate private key added and attempt to connect to the server.
 If all goes well you will be prompted for a username and will be instantly logged in.